dymmond/edgy/docs/queries/queries.md

 when allowed.

 SQLAlchemy is known for its performance when querying a database and it is very fast.
-The core being part of **Saffier** also means that saffier performs extremely well when doing it.
+The core being part of **Edgy** also means that edgy performs extremely well when doing it.

 When making queries in a [model][model], the ORM uses the [managers][managers] to perform those same actions.